We have listed some key questions we are receiving from patients below.

 8. What if my partner can’t be at the birth and I need support?

 If you do not have a support person who is well and able to be with you when you give birth we understand that this can be worrying.
 Here in CUMH we provide one-to-one care in labour, so you will have your own midwife supporting you when you are giving birth.
 This midwife will do their best to make the experience of giving birth as positive as they can and will guide you through each step.

 9. How will I be supported on the postnatal ward after my birth partner goes home?

 The healthcare staff in CUMH are committed to providing you with support when caring for your baby on the postnatal floor.
 You will have a call bell beside your bed and your midwife will be in to you regularly.
 You will be offered discharge home as soon as you are up and well, with a follow up phone call from your ward.

 Our postnatal supports and services are still available within the hospital such as a visit by one of our lactation consultants on the wards.

-NOTE: From 30 April 2021, we are facilitating visits to inpatient mothers & babies for one hour via our Visitor Scheduling App.
+NOTE: Visits to inpatient mothers & babies for two hours daily are scheduled via our Visitor Scheduling App.
 We plan to extend this visiting time in the near future.
 The nominated visitor receives a text on the morning of the visit and completes the Covid-19 screening questionnaire securely online.
 They receive a barcode on successful completion of the questionnaire, enabling fast track entry at the marquee at the CUMH hospital entrance.

 For all information related to CUMH and COVID-19 please visit our COVID-19 safety notice page.